 “However, such large and rapid price increases can make an asset market more susceptible to large price declines, whether caused by a change in fundamental factors, like vacancy rates, or other shocks.”

 While no single tool or ratio should be used in evaluating the economy or the relative cheapness/expensiveness of the market, reports like these and the CAPE Ratio are good additions to the investors toolbox.
+Investors interested in adding commercial properties to their portfolio can buy from B8 Real Estate.

 Is the CAPE Ratio providing a current warning for investors?